treeverse/lakeFS/docs/reference/security/sts-login.md

 ---
-title: Secure Token Service (STS) Authentication for lakeFS
+title: Short-lived token (STS like) Authentication for lakeFS
 description: Authenticate with lakeFS using Secure Token Service (STS) by leveraging a remote authenticator.
 This feature enables integration with Identity Providers (IdPs) for secure and efficient user authentication.
 grand_parent: Reference
 parent: Security